Downtown Fargo offers up urban options at a prairie price.

 The shopping is ideal.
 Eclectic shops interspersed with coffee shops and restaurants.
 Real or wanna-be globetrotters will feel the world beat in O’Day Cache with its international mix of home décor and fashion.
 The designer duds at Lena K. and Scandinavian modern furniture at Scan Design, to name a few of the boutiques found downtown, create a great range of shopping.
 Broadway is capped by the gloriously quirky gifts and good books found at Zandbroz.

-Just south of Zandbroz is the iconic, art deco Fargo Theater.
-The Theater, along with the Plains Art Museum, serve as cultural and entertainment anchors to downtown.
-The theater carries a full schedule of plays, festivals, special events, concerts and independent films, while the Museum is a showcase of rare and celebrated Midwestern art interspersed with international touring exhibits.
+Just south of Zandbroz is the iconic, art deco Fargo Theatre.
+The theater, along with the Plains Art Museum, serve as cultural and entertainment anchors to downtown.
+The theater carries a full schedule of plays, festivals, special events, concerts and independent films, while the museum is a showcase of rare and celebrated Midwestern art interspersed with international touring exhibits.

 A variety of food options abound as well.
 The kids will love Spicy Pie, a pizza-by-the-slice joint.
 Try J.L.
-Beers, a hole in the wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait.
-At Stella’s you can find authentic Italian for dinner and lunch, and longtime downtowners still swear by Bertrosa’s in the basement of the Black Building.
+Beers, a hole-in-the-wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait.
+At Stella’s, find authentic Italian for dinner and lunch.
 Night owls love the Drunken Noodle, where sushi and noodle bowls are served up until 3 a.m.
 The upscale atmosphere of Monte’s on Broadway is the perfect dinner date destination.

 Need a place to hang your hat?
-The trendy Hotel Donaldson, a boutique, upscale hotel dedicated to the arts has 17 unique suites, each featuring the work of one local artist.
+The trendy Hotel Donaldson, an upscale boutique hotel dedicated to the arts, has 17 unique suites, each featuring the work of one local artist.
 Along with these suites, the hotel features locally grown dining in the HoDo Restaurant.
 Three lounge spaces within the hotel — the HoDo lounge, Stokers and the rooftop Sky Prairie — provide eclectic space to relax, a wide range of beverages as well as a diverse assortment of performances by musicians, poets and other artists.